mnapoleon/render-cli/README.md

     $ pip install renderctl

-#3 Setup
+## Setup
-You will need to get an environment variable to your Render API key in order to use the cli
+You will need to set an environment variable to your Render API key in order to use the cli

     $ export RENDER_TOKEN=<api-token>